chenjshnn/LabelDroid/README.md

 (2) Labels contain the app's name, e.g., "ringtone maker" for App Ringtone Maker (3) Unfinished labels, e.g., "content description"

-The full list of meaningless labels can be seen at [Data_preprocessing/missing_label.txt](./Dataset/meaningless_label.txt)
+*The full list of meaningless labels can be seen at [Data_preprocessing/missing_label.txt](./Dataset/meaningless_label.txt)*

 ## DATASET
 Figure 7 shows some examples in our dataset.
 <img src="./Dataset/Figure7.png" alt="Examples of our dataset" width="500"/>

 Table 2 shows the statistics of our dataset.
 In total, we collect 7,694 applications, 36.677 screenshots and 57,698 components.
-Besides, we split our dataset into train/val/test set, with the ratio of 0.8/0.1/0.1.
+Besides, we split our dataset into train/val/test set, with the approximate ratio of 0.8/0.1/0.1.

 <img src="./Dataset/Table2.png" alt="Dataset Statistics" width="500"/>